nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename tag

+**MSS**

+1. User requests to list persons with their tags
+2. AddressBook shows a list of persons with their tags
+3. User requests to rename a specific existing tag with a new tag name
+4. AddressBook replaces all of the existing tag in every person to the new tag name Use case ends.

+**Extensions**

+2a.
+The list is empty
+> Use case ends

+3a.
+The given indexes are invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.